-Harley Quinn Smith, born 26 June 1999 in Red Bank, New Jersey to filmmaker Kevin Smith and his wife.
-Named for fictional villainess Harley Quinn (Dr. Harleen Quinzel) from Batman: The Animated Series.
-The character had been created in 1992 by Kevin’s friend Paul Dini.
-(Sources: View Askew Productions, Wikipedia)
+Harley Quinn Smith, born June 26, 1999, in Red Bank, New Jersey to filmmaker Kevin Smith and his wife.
+Named for fictional villain Harley Quinn (Dr. Harleen Quinzel) from Batman: The Animated Series.
+The character was created in 1992 by Kevin’s friend Paul Dini.

 Jesus Christ.
 Born Jose Luis Espinal, he legally changed his name in December 2005.